Do you know what Inbound Marketing is? Keen to use inbound marketing to improve your marketing ROI?

 From Facebook pages, Twitter accounts, LinkedIn profiles to YouTube videos, the book teaches readers how they should set up their social media accounts and “socialize” their content through these platforms.
-Best practices in using social discovery sites like Digg and StumbleUpon (a toolbar allowing you to vote for websites) are also covered.
+Best practices in using social discovery sites like reddit and StumbleUpon (a toolbar allowing you to vote for websites) are also covered.

 The following words of advice from FreshBooks (featured in the book) are probably worth considering: